robinmacharg/di-dumb/README_submission.md

 ## Architecture

-The DI framework is based on discussion and associated playground mentioned above.
+The DI framework is based on discussion and associated playground mentioned above, and uses a Service Locator pattern.
 I've taken the individual object definitions and split them into separate files pragmatically, along basic DI/Service Locator patttern lines.

 ## Limitations/Issues

 - The code was developed primarily on Xcode 12.5, on Big Sur, targetting an iPhone Simulator on iOS 14.5.
 The framework has no specific iOS dependencies.
 - There is currently no explicit handling of circular dependencies although their presence and failure to resolve are exposed in a test.
-Looking at how existing frameworks (e.g. Swinject, Unity) handle this, a possible solutionis to defer resolution until the object is required.
+Looking at how existing frameworks (e.g. Swinject, Unity) handle this, a possible solution is to defer resolution until the object is required.
 Detecting and handling non-deferred circular dependencies at runtime would require tracking resolution depth during resolution, perhaps via internal `_resolve()` methods.
 Swinject makes use of a
   `ServiceEntry` class that holds dependencies (instances, factories) and allows calling `initCopmpleted()` on them to achieve deferrment.
 - As stated above the framework does not explicitly supoprt keyed property or method-based injection.